Magnetocalorics of singlet ground state induced moment magnets: Introduction

 \section{Introduction}

 There is a class of genuine quantum magnets that cannot be described by the common semiclassical picture\cite{majlis:07,schmidt:17} of spontaneous order of preformed moments from degenerate ground state multiplets.
 Most frequently these are induced moment quantum magnets with localized {\it singlet} ground states and another close by singlet or doublet, triplet state (depending on the site symmetry).
-The splitting is caused by the effect of the crystalline electric field (CEF) on the total angular momentum multiplets of f-electron shells, such as Pr- \cite{jensen:91,buyers:75,cooper:72,kawarazaki:95,savchenkov:19} and U- compounds \cite{grauel:92,thalmeier:02,santini:94,marino:23} with non-Kramers $f^2$ (J=4) configurations.
-The nonmagnetic ground state may nevertheless acquire an collective ordered moment by spontaneous mixing of the excited state into the ground state through the effect of the inter-site exchange.
-This requires the latter to exceed a critical limit as compared to the splitting energy of excited and singlet ground state.
-Tuning this control parameter a quantum phase transition (QPT) from paramagnetic to induced magnetic order ground state occurs.
-This mechanism is also possible for induced order of higher order multipolar moments like ferroquadrupolar order in 4f materials \cite{jeevan:06,takimoto:08,rosenberg:19} \\
+The splitting is caused by the effect of the crystalline electric field (CEF) on the total angular momentum J-multiplets of f-electron shells.
+Examples of such metallic f-electron materials will be discussed in later Sections.
+The nonmagnetic ground state may nevertheless acquire a collective ordered moment by spontaneous mixing of the excited state into the ground state through the effective {\BLU RKKY inter-site exchange which is mediated by conduction electrons.
+For a singlet ground state the spontaneous appearance of an ordered moment requires the effective exchange to exceed a critical limit as compared to the splitting energy of ground and excited states.
+Increasing this control parameter beyond a critical value that defines the quantum critical point (QCP), a transition from paramagnetic to a ground state with induced magnetic order occurs}.
+This mechanism is also possible for induced order of higher order multipolar moments like (ferro-)quadrupolar order in 4f materials. \\